 - Avoid touching your face with your hands;

 - Covering mouth and nose with a tissue when coughing/sneezing, and throwing the tissue away into a bin immediately; and

 In addition, SFA continues to emphasise that people preparing foods should observe the following:

-- Not engaging in any food handling/preparation if unwell;
+- Do not engage in any food handling/preparation if unwell;

 - Cooking food thoroughly;